Keyboard shortcuts

 To use these commands, in the Keybindings -> Global mouse buttons section of the config editor, assign a key or key combo that won’t interfere with your regular keyboard usage.
 All five mouse buttons (left, right, middle, back, and forward) can be assigned to.
 After assigning, you should then be able to use keyboard keys as mouse buttons, without having to bring up the overlay or activate free mode.

-If a modifier key is held during a mouse action, and isn't assigned to a hold for command, a native mod+mouse event will be simulated (e.g. shift+click for selecting groups of items in file explorer).
+If a modifier key is held during a mouse action, and isn’t assigned to a hold for command, a native mod+mouse event will be simulated.
+In other words, to execute a shift+click (e.g. to select a group of items in file explorer):

 Wheel / scrolling

-To use the mouse wheel, tap the OptionLeft key on Mac or ControlLeft key on Windows (toggle free mode command) to enter and exit free mode.
+To use the mouse wheel, tap the OptionLeft key on Mac or ControlLeft key on Windows and Linux (toggle free mode command) to enter and exit free mode.

 While in free mode, use: